 How do I measure and monitor my SMED performance?

-There are numerous techniques to gauge and keep track of SMED performance, including:
+There are numerous techniques to gauge and keep track of SMED performance.
+Quality Engineers and Process Improvement Leads should monitor these key metrics:

 - Setup time: Comparing the setup times before and after adding SMED enhancements is the most straightforward and direct way to gauge SMED performance.
 Internal setup time, external setup time, and other setup tasks or steps can all be subdivided within the setup time.
 The setup time should be lowered to around 10 minutes, ideally under one minute.